Trading Tips From Millionaire Traders

 The game taught me the game.
 And it didn’t spare the rod while teaching. - Jesse Livermore

-Learn from it, or continue to get beaten till you learn your lessons or lose your capital.
+Learn from it, or continue to get beaten until you learn your lessons or lose your capital.

 Final Word on Millionaire Traders

-The market has no problem taking your money.
+The stock market has no problem taking your money.
 If it does, it's trying to tell you something.
 If you listen and learn to adapt, the market also has no problem rewarding you for your diligence.
-It's an even playing field—anyone can make money.
+It's an even playing field.
+Anyone can make money.
 The question you have to ask is, will it be you?